 Business with the Federal Government

-Here is what you’ll need to know about in order to do business with the federal government.
-If you don’t do this you won’t get business.
+Follow the steps below to do business with the federal government.
+(If you don’t do this you won’t get business!)

-- Electronic Data Interchange (EDI) Information (optional) – Includes, but is not limited to, the EDI point of contact and his or her telephone, email, and physical address.
-EDI Information may be provided only for businesses interested in conducting transactions through EDI.
+- Electronic Data Interchange (EDI) Information (optional) – includes, but is not limited to, the EDI point of contact and their telephone, email, and physical address.
+EDI information may be provided only for businesses interested in conducting transactions through EDI.

 - Legal Name